zedwerks/keycloak-smart-fhir/README.md

 Try out a client app with scope of ```launch``` and a ```launch={context_token_goes_here}``` request parameter.

-# Use Terraform
+## Use Terraform

 Use the included terraform scripts to configure FHIR scopes, and create a default auth flow that includes the SMART on FHIR custom flow steps.

 The auth flows have no impact if the auth request is not a SMART on FHIR request.

+see the folder example-usage for details.

+@bradhead